Koharu Yonemoto

-Koharu Yonemoto (米元 小春, Yonemoto Koharu) is a retired Japanese badminton player who affiliate with Hokuto Bank.
+Koharu Yonemoto (米元 小春, Yonemoto Koharu) is a retired Japanese badminton player who has been affiliated with Hokuto Bank.
 She was the women's doubles bronze medalist at the 2018 World Championships, and the silver medalist at the 2013 East Asian Games.
 She won the year-end tournament Superseries Finals in 2017.
 Yonemoto was part of Japanese winning team at the 2017 Asia Mixed Team Championships, 2018 Uber Cup, 2018 Asian Games, and at the 2018 Asia Women's Team Championships.

 Career

 Yonemoto won the 2011 New Zealand and Austrian International tournament partnered with Yuriko Miki.
 They also won the Grand Prix title at the 2014 Russia Open tournament.

-Yonemoto announced her retirement from the badminton tournament at the press conference in the Akita Prefectural office on 29 January 2021, though she was apparently still involved in badminton as a commentator.
+Yonemoto announced her retirement from the badminton tournament at a press conference in the Akita Prefectural office on 29 January 2021, though she was apparently still involved in badminton as a commentator.